ENGLAND – SOUTHWEST

 After being usurped by rival ports in London and Liverpool, Bristol repositioned itself as an industrial and shipbuilding center and in 1840, became the western terminus for the newly built Great Western Railway line from London.

 In the early 20th century, local engineers developed a ground-breaking airplane and the city became a hub for aeronautics; many parts of the Concorde were made in nearby Filton.
 Unfortunately, Bristol’s industrial importance made it a target for German bombing during WW II, and much of the city and harbourside was reduced to rubble.
-The harbor was closed in 1975.
+The harbour was closed in 1975.
 In 2006, the city celebrated the bicentennial birth of Isambard Brunel, the pioneering Victorian engineer responsible for the Great Western Railway, the Clifton suspension bridge, and SS Great Britain.

 Bristol Museum & Art Gallery.
 The Bristol Boxkite airplane dangles from the entrance ceiling in this wonderful old mansion museum.
 There are some wonderful Assyrian reliefs (ISIS has bulldozed the ancient city of Nimrod in Northern Iraq), natural history section, and a wide range of art and ceramics on the 2nd floor.
 Free